rest-for-physics/framework/doc/Chapters/appendix.md

 ##### Changed class: TRestMetadata
 1. uses TinyXml to parse rml config file, not the home-made string parser
-2. initializes with TiXmlElement* object,
+2. initializes with TiXmlElement* object
-3. provides xml iterator method ReadConfig()
-4. changed verbose level name
+3. changed verbose level name
-5. provides powerful string output tools which activates according to verbose level
+4. provides beautiful string output tools which activates according to verbose level

 `int a =0;`
 `fout<<"a is : "<<a<<endl;//show message at any condition`